Secure Payments

 Some designers will include both UK and US terms in their pattern.
 I’ll be using UK terms for this tutorial, but I’ll make a note of the US terms too.

-Patterns can include written, photo and chart instructions or any combination of these instruction types.
-We’ll be following along with all three of these today.
+Crochet patterns can include written, photo and chart instructions or any combination of these instruction types.

 Crochet patterns will have a page with all the necessary information on it, like which materials you need and the gauge.